Sponsored Links

 Of these, however, government data show that only 1.9 million hectares of private agricultural land has been distributed since 1988.
 And KMP said that 82 percent of these private agricultural land still have pending cases and that no actual or physical land distribution took place.

-1. Joel Alapar Says:
+1. Joel Alapar is an opportunist.

-Many people in the ( now divided )people's movement are very much surprized on the self-imposed hatred of GARB advocates against the proponents of CARPER.
+5. Many people in the ( now divided )people's movement are very much surprized on the self-imposed hatred of GARB advocates against the proponents of CARPER.
 For us, proponents of CARPER we really felt sorry on the tirades of our former collegues on CARPER – which sometimes set forth an insinuation that they are conniving with land owners who are hell bent in opposing the former CARP and now CARPER – in fact 8 members of the militant party list reps. opposed the approval of CARPER.
 But this we believe is not true.

 We really understand our former collegues in the people's movement, as always their position reflects on what have been agreed and imposed from the the top.
 Sectarianism and disunity will continue to thrives in our midst if we continue to cling on this kind of attitude.